itschesterlk/TweetyBird/README.md

 At this point there are prone to be extreemly dramatic changes so often check back on this GitHub repository for the lastest updates and features.

-Contributions of ANY KIND are EXTREEMLY WELCOME.
-If you prefer to contact me, send me an email at contact@chesterlk.com

 ## So what is this so called TweetyBird?
 TweetyBird is a set of java files for your FTC sdk that controls your meccanum drive train for you.